Unit title guidance

 Unit Titles Amendment Act changes to disclosure

-This legislative change highlights that licensees need to be fully aware of your disclosure obligations, and the potential consequences for vendors if inadequate pre-contract disclosure is provided.
+Licensees need to be fully aware of the changes to disclosure obligations, and the potential consequences for vendors if adequate pre-contract and pre-settlement disclosure is not provided.

 Vendors must provide a pre-contract disclosure statement to buyers before a sale and purchase agreement is signed.
 The pre-contract disclosure statement should be completed as early as possible, preferably before marketing the property.
 You should explain this to your vendor.
 You will also need to talk to your vendor about how the required information can be collected and explain that they should seek legal advice before completing the form.